PixarAnimationStudios/OpenSubdiv/documentation/getting_started.rst

 Our active development branch is named *dev* : all new features and bug fixes should be submitted to this branch.
-The changes submitted to the dev branch are periodically patched to the 'master' branch as new versions are released.
+The changes submitted to the dev branch are periodically patched to the 'release' branch as new versions are released.

 .. image:: images/git_flow.png
    :align: center